AniMer: Animal Pose and Shape Estimation Using Family Aware Transformer: Experiments

 Specifically, Tab.~\ref{tab:ablation_2D} indicates that our model, when trained with CtrlAni3D, exhibits superior performance even on previously unseen in-the-wild data.
 Qualitative comparisons in Fig.~\ref{fig:without_ctrlani3d} further demonstrates that training with CtrlAni3D helps AniMer to yield more accurate animal terminal body parts such as tails, limbs and faces.

 To further emphasize the superiority of our diffusion based pipeline over traditional CG synthetic dataset, we follow the experiments performed by Animal3D~\citep{xu2023animal3d}, see Tab.~\ref{tab:synthe}.
 Specifically, ``HMR'' means directly training HMR on Animal3D. ``HMR-Synthetic'' pretrains HMR with a CG-based synthetic dataset generated by textured SMAL~\citep{zuffi2018lions} for 100 epochs before training on Animal3D.
 Similarly, ``HMR-CtrlAni3D" pretrains HMR on CtrlAni3D for 100 epochs.
 It is clearly shown that CtrlAni3D provides better pretraining than traditional CG based synthetic data.
+Additional ablation studies on CtrlAni3D, as well as a comparison between CtrlAni3D and Animal3D, can be found in the Supplementary Material.